Manhattan Bridge: 2000s

+Late 2000s to present

 To celebrate the bridge's centennial, a series of events and exhibits were organized by the New York City Bridge Centennial Commission in October 2009.
 These included a ceremonial parade across the Manhattan Bridge on the morning of October 4 and a fireworks display in the evening.
 In 2009, the bridge was designated as a National Historic Civil Engineering Landmark by the American Society of Civil Engineers.

-An $834 million project to replace the Manhattan Bridge's suspension cable was announced in 2010.
+An $834 million project to replace the Manhattan Bridge's suspension cables was announced in 2010.
 The work was scheduled to take two years.

-In late 2018, after rubble was found in Brooklyn Bridge Park under the Brooklyn approach, Skanska was given a contract to repair parts of the bridge at a cost of $75.9 million.
+The lower roadway was permanently reconfigured in July 2015 to carry traffic toward Manhattan only; prior to this change, the lower roadway carried traffic toward Brooklyn for six hours every afternoon.
+The same year, the NYCDOT began allowing Brooklyn-bound drivers to exit onto Concord Street in Brooklyn at all times; previously, drivers could only exit onto Concord Street during the afternoon rush hours.
+The Concord Street exit was again closed outside the afternoon rush hour in early 2016.
+After rubble was found in Brooklyn Bridge Park under the Brooklyn approach in 2018, Skanska was given a contract to repair parts of the bridge at a cost of $75.9 million.
 The renovation was scheduled to finish in early 2021.
 The work entailed replacing some fencing, installing some new steel beams on the spans, and refurbishing ornamental elements on the towers.
 For instance, the spherical finials atop the suspension towers were replaced with cast-iron copies.
+The National Transportation Safety Board recommended in early 2025 that the bridge undergo a structural vulnerability assessment, following the Francis Scott Key Bridge collapse in Maryland the previous year.

 Description

-The Manhattan Bridge has four vehicle lanes on the upper level, split between two roadways carrying opposite directions of traffic.
-The lower level has three Manhattan-bound vehicle lanes (formerly reversible), four subway tracks, two under each of the upper roadways; a walkway on the west; and a bikeway on the east.
-The bridge once carried New York State Route 27 and later was planned to carry Interstate 478.